Chapter 3 Pretreatment

 Those papers investigated different fecal collection methods(Loftfield et al. 2016; Deda et al. 2017).

-This paper discuss the influence of sample normalization(Wu and Li 2016).
+This paper discusses the influence of sample normalization(Wu and Li 2016).

 3.2 Quenching

-Quenching solvent is always used to stop stop enzymatic activity.
+Quenching solvent is always used to stop enzymatic activity.

 A classical approach, which works well for many analytes, is boiling ethanol.
 Although the boiling solvent raises concerns about thermal degradation, it reliably denatures enzymes.
 In contrast, cold organic solvent may not fully denature enzymes or may do so too slowly such that some metabolic reactions continue, interconverting metabolites during the quenching process.

-This review(J. Kim et al. 2020) summarized the urease-dependent metabolome sample preparation and found:
+This review(Kim et al. 2020) summarized the urease-dependent metabolome sample preparation and found:

 activities of urease and endogenous urinary enzymes and metabolite contaminants from the urease preparations introduce artefacts into metabolite profiles, thus leading to misinterpretation.